yartasdev/svg2ts/Readme.md

 ### Config File
 `svg2ts.config.js` You can review the [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig#readme) documentation for more information about the config file.

+You can use [SVGO](https://github.com/svg/svgo) configs in your config file.

 ```javascript
 module.exports = [
   {